Brian Cowen: Early political career

 The 1992 general election produced a hung Dáil and resulted in negotiations between all the main parties.
 Cowen, along with Noel Dempsey and Bertie Ahern, negotiated on behalf of Fianna Fáil in an attempt to form a government with the Labour Party.
 A deal was reached between the two parties, and Cowen was again appointed Minister for Transport, Energy and Communications.
 In that role, he implemented the controversial decision to relax the so-called stopover at Shannon Airport, which allowed limited direct trans-Atlantic flights from Dublin Airport.
 The decision proved divisive and saw one Fianna Fáil TD, Síle de Valera, resign from the party in protest.

 In October 1994, it was revealed that Cowen had 1,000 shares in Arcon, a company to which he was in the process of awarding a mining licence.
 He quickly sold the shares and apologised in the Dáil for causing himself and his colleagues "some embarrassment".

 Later in 1994, Albert Reynolds resigned as Taoiseach and leader of Fianna Fáil.
-Bertie Ahern became the new leader, and initially appeared set to replace Reynolds as Taosieach.
-However, Labour chose to end the coalition with Fianna Fáil and took part in a new coalition with Fine Gael and Democratic Left, consigning Fianna Fáil to opposition.
+Bertie Ahern became the new leader, and initially appeared set to replace Reynolds as Taoiseach.
+However, Labour chose to end the coalition with Fianna Fáil and took part in a new coalition with Fine Gael and Democratic Left, consigning Fianna Fáil to the opposition.
 Cowen was appointed to the front bench, first as Spokesperson on Agriculture, Food and Forestry (1994), and later as Spokesperson on Health (1997).

 Cabinet career (1997–2008)

 Minister for Health and Children

-When Fianna Fáil returned to power following the 1997 general election, Cowen was appointed as Minister for Health and Children.
+When Fianna Fáil returned to the government following the 1997 general election, Cowen was appointed as Minister for Health and Children.
 He described his period there as like being in Angola because administrative "landmines" could detonate without warning.
 During his tenure, he had to deal with problems of bed shortages and overcrowding in hospitals, as well as a prolonged nurses' strike in 1999.
-It came as a relief to Cowen when he was moved to the post of Minister for Foreign Affairs in a cabinet reshuffle in January 2000.

 Minister for Foreign Affairs

-Cowen's tenure as Foreign Minister saw extensive negotiations continue regarding the Northern Ireland peace process and other international activities, particularly when Ireland gained a place on the United Nations Security Council.
-In 2003, he was the victim of a personal attack by the leader of Northern Ireland's Democratic Unionist Party, Ian Paisley, a former outspoken critic of Ireland and its government.
-In front of a crowd of party supporters and in the presence of television cameras and radio reporters, Paisley uttered a diatribe about Cowen's personal appearance and also insulted his mother.
-In 2004, Cowen played a key role during Ireland's Presidency of the European Council and the simultaneous expansion of the European Union.
+In a cabinet reshuffle following the retirement of David Andrews in January 2000, Cowen was appointed as Minister for Foreign Affairs.
+His tenure saw extensive negotiations continue regarding the Northern Ireland peace process and other international activities, particularly when Ireland gained a place on the United Nations Security Council.
+In 2003, he was the subject of a personal attack by the leader of Northern Ireland's Democratic Unionist Party, Ian Paisley.
+In front of a crowd of party supporters and the presence of television cameras and radio reporters, Paisley uttered a diatribe about Cowen's appearance and also insulted his mother.
+In 2004, Cowen played a key role during Ireland's Presidency of the European Council, during which and the European Union expanded from 15 to 25 member states.